a “murder” hornet

 Mosquitoes are the most deadly animal when considering the number of people they kill via infection.

-The Department of Agriculture counted 2.5 million hives in 2015 compared to > 5 million in 1998.
+The Department of Agriculture counted 2.7 million hives in 2024 compared to > 5 million in 1998.

 100 species of crops provide 90% of human's food.

-71% of these crops are pollinated
+71% of these crops are pollinated by bees.

 people say...

-"So some polar bears are dying.
+so polar bears are dying.

-I've got bigger problems to think about."
+I've got bigger problems to think about.

 great barrier reef